vgeorgiev90/Ansible/k8s-ha-cluster/README.md

 ssh key pair generated and distributed accross all machines.

 Notes:
-* Upgrade your system and disable apparmor,ufw services before start
+* Upgrade your system and disable apparmor,(ufw will be replaced with firewalld)
 * (apt-get upgrade -y;systemctl disable apparmor;systemctl stop apparmor;ufw disable)
 * For more than 2 masters add additional backend server definition in haproxy template as well as such variable in hosts file example haproxy.cfg template: